 - Maine Dartmouth Collaborative Care Center (MDCCC) in Waterville

-At all practices, we emphasize care for otherwise underserved segments of the community, and thus are a major provider of prenatal care for uninsured women as well as a source of care for the large underinsured population, the chronically mentally ill, and individuals struggling with addiction.
+At all practices, we emphasize care for otherwise underserved segments of the community, and thus are a major provider of prenatal care for uninsured women as well as a source of care for the large underinsured population, the chronically mentally ill, and individuals struggling with substance use disorders.

 Two family medicine practices (FMI and MDFP) serve as the primary teaching sites for resident training, approximating family practice in the “real world.”
 Both practices serve various socio-economic groups, exposing residents to many types of insurance and managed care.
 Our patient populations appear to be remarkably stable, and many of the FMI patients have been served by that facility for over 20 years.
 This provides not only continuity of care for patients but continuity of education for residents.

 The ambulatory care practices serve as models for developing strong working relationships between physicians and office staff.
 Residents work closely with RNs, LPNs, and medical assistants, and thereby learn the day-to-day logistics of running a practice.
 Practice issues as well as interpersonal and medical issues are discussed at monthly meetings of residents, faculty, and staff.

 Why Train With Us?

 Our graduate medical education programs are highly respected in Maine and beyond.
 Our graduates leave prepared to practice anywhere.
 A number of MDFMR graduates fill prominent leadership roles within our regional hospital system.
 Others are well-regarded as practitioners within the local medical community or elsewhere in New England and the Mid-Atlantic.
 A smaller number of graduates practice in other parts of the US, and several practice internationally.

 Residents, fellows, faculty, and staff of Maine-Dartmouth share a commitment to providing comprehensive and compassionate primary care for our patients.
 The work is challenging; our faculty, residents, and fellows are daily faced not only with their patients’ physical, emotional and social struggles but also with their own struggles to maintain a work-life balance while trying to be proficient as physicians.
 However, the camaraderie and enthusiasm supports and inspires us all and makes MDFMR a great place to train (and work!).